ProfilePic

 • Active Reserve/National Guard - Minimum six years

-• Unmarried spouse - No minimum service time required if the spouse was killed in the line of duty
+• Unmarried spouse - No minimum service time is required if the spouse was killed in the line of duty

 • The spouse of a veteran who was MIA/POW - At least 90 days have passed since the Veteran was POW/MIA